brevdev/marimo/README.md

 ## What It Does

 The setup script:
+1. Installs Python and pip3 if not already available
-1. Installs Marimo via pip
+2. Installs Marimo via pip
-2. Updates PATH in `.bashrc` and `.zshrc`
+3. Updates PATH in `.bashrc` and `.zshrc`
-3. Clones the marimo-team/examples repository (or your custom repo if `MARIMO_REPO_URL` is set)
+4. Clones the marimo-team/examples repository (or your custom repo if `MARIMO_REPO_URL` is set)
-4. Installs common Python packages for data science and marimo examples:
+5. Installs common Python packages for data science and marimo examples:
    - Data manipulation: `polars`, `pandas`, `numpy`, `scipy`, `pyarrow`
    - Visualization: `altair`, `plotly`, `matplotlib`, `seaborn`
    - Machine learning: `scikit-learn`